-A stringy beard can be fixed by some simple grooming methods; brushing and oiling daily, moisturizing with a little beard balm, and carefully snipping stray hairs are a few.
+A stringy beard can be helped by some simple grooming methods; brushing and oiling daily, moisturizing with a little beard balm, and carefully snipping stray hairs.

 It’s not so much a step-by-step process as it is a “groom as you go” process.